ers206/etech2/README.md

  <!-- web page

-       -add phone number
        -make sure to delete all images not being used....check again deleted a bunch 4-4 -chaeck all text
-        -explain google translator on home page

        -hover effects in footer

-       -heroform not responsive on modzilla fire fox...looks like it hangs over screen on right just a bit on chrome too****doesnt seem like a bid deal see if there is a quick fix
-        -put <scripts> at bottom of body.
-I moved footer to body it was out -add photos to insta and facebook before making public -advertise
+        -add photos to insta and facebook before making public -advertise

 <!-- https://freefrontend.com/css-hover-effects/page/3/ -->